ysabri/GitDrive/docs/index.rst

     last workspace existence.

-    The problem is solved by having a single source of truth for reading the structure of the repository, the metadata branch "GG".
+    The problem is solved by having a single source of truth for reading the structure of the repository, the metadata branch "GH".
 As you might have guessed by now, having one branch with multiple people committing on it means we will be dealing with merge conflicts.
 This is true but sort of trivial.
 Comparing the different metadata files with removals taking precedent should result in the most up to date file.
 The algorithm for this is yet to be implemented since